cancerbits/ressler2024_neobcc/Rmd/README.md

 # Figure 3

+Figure 3 contains an overview of the immune microenvironment at the single cell level of TVEC treated BCC samples.

 `ressler2024_Figure3` contains the `Rmd` notebook that is used to generate Figure 3a and 3b plots, and the reports containing plots and codes in `.md` and `.html` format.

 You can regenerate the reports using the following lines: